 (d) the secretary.

+(4) Each office-bearer must be at least 18 years of age and ordinarily reside within Australia and otherwise satisfy any requirements prescribed by The Act or The Regulation.

-(4) A committee member may hold up to 2 offices (other than both the president and vice-president offices).
+(5) A committee member may hold up to 2 offices (other than both the president and vice-president offices).

-(5) A committee member may serve for 3 consecutive terms after which may only be re-elected by ¾ of the members at the annual general meeting voting in favour of the committee members appointment.
+(6) A committee member may serve for 3 consecutive terms after which may only be re-elected by ¾ of the members at the annual general meeting voting in favour of the committee members appointment.